 Please feel free to send me comments, suggestions, and advice that may help GRI continue to be successful.
 I have one more year in my current term and would like to serve you, my constituents, well.

-Bahar Gidwani is CEO and Co-founder of CSRHub.
-He has built and run large technology-based businesses for many years.
-Bahar holds a CFA, worked on Wall Street with Kidder, Peabody, and with McKinsey & Co.
-Bahar has consulted to a number of major companies and currently serves on the board of several software and Web companies.
+Bahar Gidwani has built and run large technology-based businesses for many years.
+Bahar holds a CFA (Chartered Financial Analyst) and was one of the first people to receive the FSA (Fundamentals of Sustainability Accounting) designation from SASB.
+Bahar worked on Wall Street with Kidder, Peabody, and with McKinsey & Co.
+He has founded several technology-based companies and is a co-founder of CSRHub, the world’s broadest source of corporate social responsibility information.
 He has an MBA from Harvard Business School and an undergraduate degree in physics and astronomy.
-He plays bridge, races sailboats, and is based in New York City.
+He plays bridge, races sailboats, and is based in New York City

 CSRHub is the largest ESG and sustainability rating and information platform globally.
 We aggregate 180M data points from 550+ data sources including 12 leading ESG analyst databases.
 Our patented algorithm aggregates, normalizes, and weights data to rate 18,000 companies in 132 countries across 136 industries.
 We track 97% of world market capitalization.
 We cover 12 subcategories of ratings and rankings across the categories of environment, employees, community and governance.
 We show underlying data sources that contribute to each subcategory’s ratings.
 CSRHub metrics are a consensus view (any 2 sources may have about a 30% correlation so we make sense of the disparate data).
 We tag companies for their involvement in 17 Special Issues.
 We provide Macro-enabled Excel dashboard templates, customizable dashboards, and an API.
 Our big data technology enables 85% full coverage of data across our rated companies and robust analyses.
 We provide historical ratings back to 2008.